tbrugere/cleanpurple_revealjs_theme/Readme.md

 ### Features

+#### Responsive

+This theme will automatically / responsively resize to the available area, whiel keeping its aspect ratio (by default 4/3 but you can change that through css variables)

 > [!WARNING]
 > Responsive resizing only works if elements are sized with relative
 > units (`%`) or font units (`rem` and `em`).
 >  Avoid using absolute units (`px`, `cm`, `in`...) and viewport units `vw`, `vh`

+#### Useful css classes

+- `.list-in-blocks` used on an `ul` or in a wrapping div around an `ul`, changes the list from standard style to colored boxes automatically placed (using flexbox).
+- `.centered-slide` on a section makes that section `display:flex` with
+    > [!IMPORTANT]
+    > For this class to work the option `display: ""` to be passed to reveal
+    > Otherwise reveal will arbitrarily set your slides to `display: block`

 ## Customizing